RunLLM/website-old/src/content/blog/running-dolly-v2-in-your-cloud.md

 ---

 The rate of evolution of LLM technology in recent months has been shockingly fast.
-With Dolly, many of these capabilities are now available for commercial use.
-Unfortunately, the infrastructure is still a pain — that’s where we’re focused with Aqueduct.
+With Dolly v2, these capabilities can be used on your private data, but unfortunately, the getting models running in the cloud is still a nightmare.

-We’re working on a number of features to make this process easier.
-If you’re interested in running LLM pipelines on Aqueduct, please [join our community Slack](https://www.notion.so/Publicize-Release-TWTR-LNKD-Slack-bd952ed726b44ddd9d03a85414b8ced0) or [open an issue on GitHub](https://github.com/aqueducthq/aqueduct/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFEATURE%5D)!
+That’s where we’re focused on solving with Aqueduct.
+We’re adding one LOC configuration for popular LLMs and on a number of other features to make this process easier.
+If you’re interested in running LLMs, please [join our community Slack](https://slack.aqueducthq.com) or [open an issue on GitHub](https://github.com/aqueducthq/aqueduct/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFEATURE%5D)!